 Every day during a sprint, the team holds a day by day scrum (or stand-up) with specific guidelines:

-- All individuals from development team come prepared.
+- All individuals from the development team come prepared.

 - The day by day scrum: